crisecheverria/test-npm-package-locally/README.md

 ## Test package

-Once we have the package finished and linked locally we can test it in a project and link the package to the project by running `npm link package-name` then we can import the package into out local project.
+Once we have the package finished and linked locally we can test it in a project and link the package to the project by running `npm link package-name` then we can import the package into our local project.

 We can also watch the package changes by using `-- --watch` flag within our build command.